dankuck/vue-easeljs/README.md

 * Bitmap
 * Text

-And all of these supports the attributes:
+And all of these support the attributes:

 * x: number
 * y: number